realpython/web-dev-for-data-scientists/lessons/03-visualization.md

 ## Data Wrangling

-1. Normalize?
+### Normalize Data

+1. Do we need to normalize the data?
+1. If yes, when and how should we normalize it?

+### Database Schema

-1. Create database schema
+1. foo

-1. Add to SQLite
+### Add Data to SQLite

-1. Display to end user
+1. foo

 ## Adding Bokeh

+### What and Why?

 1. What's Bokeh?
 1. Why use Bokeh?
 Unlike matplotlib it's build for the web.
-Plus, it's all Python so you don't have to mess with JavaScript. http://pbpython.com/visualization-tools-1.html
+Plus, it's all Python so you don't have to mess with JavaScript.

+> **NOTE:** For more on Python data visualization tools, check out [Overview of Python Visualization Tools](http://pbpython.com/visualization-tools-1.html).

+### Quick Start

 1. Install
 1. Sanity check
 1. Tie in data from Database